-- Decrease in the number of blood cells: - Blood platelets (which increases risk of bleeding or bruising) - White blood cells (which makes infections more likely) - Red blood cells (which can make the skin pale and cause weakness or breathlessness)
+- ·Decrease in the number of blood cells: - •Blood platelets (which increases risk of bleeding or bruising) •White blood cells (which makes infections more likely).

+.Red blood cells (which can make the skin pale and cause weakness or breathlessness).
 These problems generally get better after you stop taking Amaryl

-Very rare side effects (may affect up to 1 in 10,000 people)
+Very rare side effects (affects less than 1 patient in 10,000)

-- Allergic reactions (including inflammation of blood vessels, often with skin rash) which may develop into serious reactions with difficulty in breathing, fall in blood pressure and sometimes progressing to shock.
-If you experience any of these symptoms, tell your doctor immediately - Abnormal liver function including yellowing of the skin and eyes (jaundice), impairment of the bile flow (cholestasis), inflammation of the liver (hepatitis) or liver failure.
-If you experience any of these symptoms, tell your doctor immediately - Feeling or being sick, diarrhoea, feeling full or bloated, and abdominal pain - Decrease in the amount of sodium level in your blood (shown by blood tests)
+Allergic reactions (includes less lumar patient in 10,000) Allergic reactions (including inflammation of blood vessels, often with skin rash) which may develop into serious reactions with difficulty in breathing, fall in blood pressure and sometimes progressing to shock.
+If you experience any of these symptoms, tell your doctor immediately.

+Abnormal liver function including yellowing of the skin and eyes (jaundice), impairment of the bile flow (cholestasis), inflammation of the liver (hepatitis) or liver failure.
+If you experience any of these symptoms, tell your doctor immediately.

+·Feeling or being sick, diarrhoea, feeling full or bloated, and abdominal pain. ·Decrease in the amount of sodium level in your blood (shown by blood tests).